scoverage/sbt-coveralls/README.md

 For example output [click here](https://coveralls.io/builds/6727)

+#Travis CI Integration

+1) If you haven't already installed the travis gem, run:

+    sudo gem install travis

+2) Change into your project directory and run:

+    travis encrypt COVERALLS_REPO_TOKEN=<your-coveralls-repo-token>  --add env.global

+3) Add the following to you travis.yml

+    script: "sbt coveralls test"

+Job done!

 #TODO

 For a list of features that going to be implemented see the [issue tracker](https://github.com/theon/xsbt-coveralls-plugin/issues?labels=enhancement&page=1&state=open)